 - Set professional out-of-office messages

-- Update your phone system or website with holiday hours
+- Update your website and phone system with holiday hours

 - Route urgent enquiries to a dedicated email or voicemail